 A commercial real estate appraisal is an assessment of the value of any type of CRE property.
 Importantly, the term “commercial property valuation” refers to the same process.
 A commercial real estate appraisal occurs for a variety of reasons:

-- Knowing the value of property that is part of a business dissolution.
+- Knowing the value of a property that is part of a business dissolution